-- All people will be imbued with the spirit of love, fraternity, truth, non-violence and self-sacrifices.
+- All people will be imbued with the spirit of love, fraternity, truth, non-violence, and self-sacrifice.
 Society will function on the basis of non-violence.

 - There will be no party system and majority rule and society will be free from the evil of the tyranny of the majority.

 - Sarvodaya stands for the progress of all.
-All individuals should do individual labour and follow the ideal of non-possession.
+All individuals should do individual labor and follow the ideal of non-possession.

-- Then it will be possible to realize the goal of: from each according to his work and to each according to his needs.
+- Then it will be possible to realize the goal of each according to his work and to each according to his needs.

 - There will be no private property, the instrument of exploitation and the source of social distinctions and hatred.

 - The gain to the individual would be small.
 The development of each quality depends upon every other.
 If all the qualities are improved a little, then the individual would gain more.